matthewwall/weewx-interceptor/readme.txt

 5) direct network traffic from the bridge or weather station to weewx

+Driver options

+To configure the driver beyond the default values, set parameters in the [Interceptor] section of the weewx configuration file.
+For example, to listen on port 80 instead of the default port 9999,

+[Interceptor]
+    device_type = observer
+    port = 80
+    driver = user.interceptor

+To listen on port 8080 on the network interface with address 192.168.0.14:

+[Interceptor]
+    device_type = lw30x
+    port = 8080
+    address = 192.168.0.14
+    driver = user.interceptor

 How it works

 The driver runs a web server on a thread separate from the primary weewx